• Skip to primary navigation

 🤔 What's The Difference Between Hunan Beef And Szechuan Beef

-One of the easiest ways to describe the difference is the ingredients that are used to add 'heat' to each style.
-Hunan-style beef is a dry, hot dish with the heat coming from fresh, dried, or pickled peppers or 'gan la ' which is a dry spicy.
+One of the easiest ways to describe the difference is the ingredients used to add 'heat' to each style.
+Hunan-style beef is a dry, hot dish with the heat from fresh, dried, pickled peppers, or 'gan la, a dry, spicy dish.

 Despite this 'tingly' or numbing sensation of Szechuan cooking, you will find that Hunan Beef is still the spicier of the two cuisines.